nessnesn64/unrar-script/README.md

 # unrar-script
-unrar bunches of subdirectories when files are shipped as rar part files
+I made this for when many files are downloaded as RAR parts on my server.

+It was annoying having to go through and run the same comment on many directories, so this simple script will run through specified directories and rar to a specified folder.